facebookresearch/minihack/docs/index.md

 ![](imgs/minihack_envs.png)

-MiniHack is a sandbox framework for easily designing rich and diverse environments for Reinforcement Learning (RL) research.
+MiniHack is a sandbox framework for easily designing rich and diverse environments for Reinforcement Learning (RL).
-Based on the game of [NetHack](./about/nethack), arguably the hardest grid-based game in the world, MiniHack uses the [NetHack Learning Environment (NLE)](https://github.com/facebookresearch/nle) to provide a convenient [Gym interface](https://github.com/openai/gym) for for customly created RL tesbeds.
+Based on the game of [NetHack](./about/nethack), arguably the hardest grid-based game in the world, MiniHack uses the [NetHack Learning Environment (NLE)](https://github.com/facebookresearch/nle) to provide a convenient [Gym interface](https://github.com/openai/gym) for customly created RL tesbeds.

 MiniHack already comes with a large list of challenging tasks.
 However, it is primarily built for easily designing new ones.